kubernetes-sigs/cluster-api-provider-aws/docs/book/src/topics/machinepools.md

 ### Using `clusterctl` to deploy

-To deploy a MachinePool / AWSMachinePool via `clusterctl config` there's a [flavor](https://cluster-api.sigs.k8s.io/clusterctl/commands/config-cluster.html#flavors) for that.
+To deploy a MachinePool / AWSMachinePool via `clusterctl generate` there's a [flavor](https://cluster-api.sigs.k8s.io/clusterctl/commands/config-cluster.html#flavors) for that.

 Make sure to set up your AWS environment as described [here](https://cluster-api.sigs.k8s.io/user/quick-start.html).